Margaret Sloan-Hunter: Career

 Sloan-Hunter paired up with Jane Galvin-Lewis, a former writer of Ms., to challenge racism and sexism as interlocking oppressions.
 To get involved further, Sloan-Hunter and Galvin-Lewis paired up with Florynce Kennedy in 1973 to speak on college campuses around the country.
 Their events became places for other black feminists to find each other and create support groups.
 This led Sloan-Hunter, Kennedy, and others to create the NBFO or National Black Feminist Organization.
 In the NBFO, many women worked to define the specific oppression black women face.
 Through the NBFO, Sloan-Hunter tackled some of the same race and feminist issues she grew up fighting for.

 In 1975, she and her daughter Kathleen Sloan moved to Oakland, California, where they established the Women's Foundation.
 She also helped organize the Berkeley Women's Center and the Feminist School for Girls.
 Sloan-Hunter was an intersectionality activist, fighting for African American, feminist, and lesbian causes.

 Sloan-Hunter published a book of poetry called Black & Lavender in 1995.
 This was a series of thirty-eight poems written about Sloan-Hunter's life.

 Education

 Margaret Sloan-Hunter won many awards for public speaking in high school.
 Margaret Sloan-Hunter went on to Chicago City College and Malcolm X College to major in speech.
 After this, she received a degree in Women's Studies at Antioch University in San Francisco.

 Portrayal in the media

-The political activism of Sloan-Hunter was featured in the television show Mrs. America which aired on Hulu in the spring of 2020.
+The political activism of Sloan-Hunter was portrayed by Bria Henderson in the television show Mrs. America, which aired on Hulu in the spring of 2020.